coresmart/persistencejs/docs/backend.mysql.md

 `persistence.js` to make it work with multiple database connections:

-* A `Session` object needs to be passed as an extra argument to certain method calls, typically as a last argument.
+* A `Session` object needs to be passed as an extra argument to certain method calls, typically as a first argument.
 * Methods previously called on the `persistence` object itself are now called on the `Session` object.